NEEET-AAUAV/Xmas-Tree/Xmas_tree.ino/README.md

 ```

 ## Pseudo-Random Algorithm
-The Random Algorithm used is a Linear-feedback shift register
+The Random Algorithm used to generate the random LEDs sequences is a Linear-feedback shift register (LSFR)
-The Algorithm starts with a seed and then using a polynom performs a sequence of XOR Operations.
+These pseudo-random algorithm aplies a polynomial transformation to a given seed, through a sequence of XOR operations and bit shifts.
-The result of this operations is a new bit that is either retrieved and concatenated to the binary data string
+This set of operations results in a new pseudo-random bit that is either retrieved and concatenated to the binary data string

 For more informations, visit the [Wikipedia Page on LSFR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register)